Oh, Anxious Mom Brain. If you’re a mom with anxiety, you probably know what I’m talking about without me elaborating much.

 A helpful tool to reestablish yourself in the present moment is to use your five senses and name things you can see, touch, hear, smell, and taste.
 Don’t overthink it, just name stuff.
 Try it now.
 I’ll do it with you.

-- I can see my desk, laptop, ear buds, water bottle, and lamp.
+- See: desk, laptop, ear buds, water bottle, and lamp.

-- I can hear my dogs, my washing machine, and the air conditioning.
+- Hear: dogs, my washing machine, and the air conditioning.

-- I can taste my Coke Zero (love that stuff-the lifeblood of champions!).
+- Taste: Coke Zero (love that stuff-the lifeblood of champions!).

 If anxiety is stealing the joy from your life, try these tips and let me know if they are helpful!
 You don’t need to suffer with anxiety; reach out to schedule an appointment and get support if you’re ready for professional help.
 It’s also important to know that anxiety can be heightened during the perinatal time (pregnancy and postpartum period).
 Knowing the symptoms and getting help can make all the difference!